zama-ai/concrete-ml/docs/getting-started/pip_installing.md

 ### Requirements

-Installing Concrete ML using PyPi requires a Linux-based OS or macOS running on an x86 CPU.
-For Apple Silicon, Docker is the only currently supported option (see [below](pip_installing.md#using-docker)).
+Installing Concrete ML using PyPi requires a Linux-based OS or macOS (both x86 and Apple Silicon CPUs are supported).

 Installing on Windows can be done using Docker or WSL.
 On WSL, Concrete ML will work as long as the package is not installed in the /mnt/c/ directory, which corresponds to the host OS filesystem.